Our Forests are a Treasure

 Keeping forest as forest is also among our best tools for adapting to the inevitability of climate change.
 Vermont’s migratory songbirds need large blocks of connected forest here in their breeding range, as well as along migration corridors and in their southerly wintering habitats.
 The Flyway-wide connectivity that has always been important for interior-nesting birds is becoming increasingly important for forest health in a warming world.
 A network of intact forest that captures the full range of biological and physical diversity will be most resilient, for example facilitating the movement of plants and animals north as conditions change.

-The Forest Bird Initiative supports forest conservation by:
+The Healthy Forest Initiative supports forest conservation by:

 - Building a land ethic by educating landowners and other Vermonters about the value of their woods for birds and other ecosystem services.